MrFrankz/MyGitRank/README.md

 # MyGitRank
 This is my first ReactJs project which allows clients to view a ranked list of repositories on Github and see the details of each response by using Github API.
+* (Important before start!)
+Due to the rate limitation of Github API, you can only make up to 10 requests per minute.
+So keep yourself slow down, otherwise you may get 403 from Github(wait a moment and refresh will solve the problem).
 ## How to run this project?
 1. Download or clone this repository.
 2. `npm install`